SilverCrow2323/Dolphin-Core-for-MuOS/README.md

 ## 💾 Legacy Notes & Core Info

-Before **SPDW Factory** took over the optimization side, the foundation was laid by the original devs.
 Here are some critical legacy notes regarding the core itself you should be aware of:

 - **Hardware Support:** **RG28XX is NOT supported**.
 - **Exiting the Core:** To exit the core safely, use the Safe Reset Hotkey: press **`L1 + L2 + R1 + R2`** + **hold Power for 2 seconds**. *(Note: muOS standard hotkeys may also apply depending on your firmware version).*